0x00000FF/knowledge-vm/README.md

 # Knowledge Virtual Machine
-programmable 16bit pseudo virtual machine
+programmable 16bit pseudo virtual machine.
+I made it just for *fun*

 it has pc(program counter), ac(accumulator), and ir(instruction register).
 every datas(includes instructions) are stored in 16bit integer array, it sizes 4096.